 - Workforce Development: Innovations in the substance and culture of translational science workforce development, to create and sustain a robust, supported workforce with the skills, knowledge, and institutional environment necessary for continuous improvement in translational research and science.

-Translational research includes:
+Clinical and Translational research includes:

 - Studies that address mechanisms contributing to human health and health equity, regardless of whether the context of the discovery is the laboratory, individuals, or communities.

 - Studies that contribute to improvements in health or health equity by addressing barriers to clinical care or access to care in community or population settings.

 - Research that contributes to improved health outcomes or health equity through changes in clinical practice or health policy.